How to build your own ASP-based system?!: Introduction

 We illustrate the aforementioned techniques throughout this tutorial by means of examples and several non-trivial case-studies.
-This includes the computation of classical, supported, here-and-there, and diverse models with meta programming, optimization and incremental solving with multi-shot solving in Section~\ref{sec:multi}, hybrid solving and optimization with theory solving in Section~\ref{sec:case}, and finally guess-and-check programing with both meta and application programming in Section~\ref{sec:meta:gc} and~\ref{sec:gnt}, respectively. \note{As well, we point out the usage of the aforementioned techniques in more mature systems in \ref{sec:systems}.}
+This includes the computation of classical, supported, here-and-there, and diverse models with meta programming in Section~\ref{sec:meta}, optimization and incremental solving with multi-shot solving in Section~\ref{sec:multi}, hybrid solving and optimization with theory solving in Section~\ref{sec:case}, and finally guess-and-check programming with both meta and application programming in Sections~\ref{sec:meta:gc} and~\ref{sec:gnt}, respectively.
+The source code of all examples is available online~\cite{meta-encodings,clingo-opt,clingo-dl,clingo-gnt}.